iccknu/Impulse/README.md

 ## API set up
 For using this API you have to provide only two things:
 1. [servicesettings.json](https://github.com/iccknu/Impulse/blob/0.0.1-dev/ImpulseAPI/servicesettings.json) (You can provide only those providers which will be used);
-2. Connection string to SQL Server (for now it's only one supported storage), by using environment variables: SQLSERVER_HOST, SQLSERVER_DATABASE, SQLSERVER_USER_ID and SQLSERVER_PASSWORD.
+2. Connection string to PostgreSQL (for now it's only one supported storage), by using environment variables: POSTGRESQL_HOST, POSTGRESQL_DATABASE, POSTGRESQL_USER_ID and POSTGRESQL_PASSWORD.

 ## How to write servicesettings.json
 Template of full version of file you can find [here](https://github.com/iccknu/Impulse/blob/0.0.1-dev/ImpulseAPI/servicesettings.json).
 And now let's see how to get all needed information for each provider.